 About the indicator

 Sulphur dioxide, or SO2, is an air pollutant that can have negative effects on human and ecosystem health.
 Exposure to SO2 can result in respiratory health problems.
-SO2 can also negatively affect vegetation when deposited onto the plant or surrounding surfaces, for example through acid deposition, commonly known as acid rain.
+SO2 can also negatively affect vegetation when deposited onto plants or surrounding surfaces and can contribute to acidic deposition, commonly known as acid rain.

-This indicator reports on the concentration of SO2 from 2000 to 2021 and compares it to Alberta’s Ambient Air Quality Objectives (AAAQOs), which set thresholds for air pollutants to protect human and ecosystem health.
-This indicator also discusses management of SO2 concentrations in Alberta under the Canadian Ambient Air Quality Standards (CAAQS).
+This indicator reports on the concentration of SO2 from 2000 to 2023 and provides information on the variation across Alberta and how concentrations have changed over time.
+This indicator also compares SO2 concentrations with Alberta’s Ambient Air Quality Objectives (AAAQOs), which set thresholds for air pollutants to protect human and ecosystem health.

 Sulphur dioxide facts

-- The major sources of SO2 are primarily industrial sources, such as the extraction and processing of oil and gas and power generation.
+- The major sources of SO2 in Alberta are primarily industrial sources, such as the extraction and processing of oil and gas and power generation.

 - SO2 emissions can also lead to the formation of other air pollutants such as fine particulate matter.